 (In determining a relevant party's attributable interest, IMDA will use the "sumthe-percentages" methodology.
 This methodology will be applied successively at each level of the "ownership chain".
-For example, if the relevant party has legal or beneficial ownership of 100% of the shares or units or equity interest of entity A, and entity A has legal or beneficial ownership of 50% of the shares or units or equity interest of entity B, and entity B has legal or beneficial ownership of 50% of the shares or units or equity interest of entity C, then the relevant party will be deemed to have a 25% attributable shares or units or equity interest in entity C. In this case, entity C will be deemed to be an "Affiliate" of the relevant party, the first party is an "Affiliate" of the second party.)
+For example, if the relevant party has legal or beneficial ownership of 100% of the shares or units or equity interest of entity A, and entity A has legal or beneficial ownership of 50% of the shares or units or equity interest of entity B, and entity B has legal or beneficial ownership of 50% of the shares or units or equity interest of entity C, then the relevant party will be deemed to have a 25% attributable shares or units or equity interest in entity C. In this case, entity C will be deemed to be an "Affiliate" of the relevant party.
+Correspondingly, where a party is said to be "affiliated" with another party, the first party is an "Affiliate" of the second party.)